How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 - Arrive early to let your puppy explore the area and sniff around—it’s a natural way for them to ease anxiety.

-- Maintain a calm and reassuring demeanour.
-Your puppy senses and often mirrors your emotional state.
+- Your puppy senses and often mirrors your emotional state.

 Fun Fact: Dogs have been shown to be able to perceive human emotions like stress and excitement, responding accordingly.